sanjeevkumar761/one_touch_sap_deployment_on_azure/hana-db-single-node-infra-and-sw/deploytoazure.md

 4\) Now, you can check installation progress on URL http://\<public IP of your jumpboxlinux VM\>:3000  \(you need to refresh the page manually to check progress until the Deployment progress reaches 100% which takes about 40-50 minutes)
 5\) You can check detailed installation logs on URL http://\<public IP of your jumpboxlinux VM\>:9001

-## Confirm HANA DB is up and running:
+## Connect to HANA DB and confirm it is up and running:
 1\) SSH into jumpboxlinx VM with its Public IP address using Putty or other SSH tool ( user: juser, password: Welcome@123 )
 2\) Switch to root by using command "sudo su"
 3\) SSH into HANA DB VM using command "ssh demo@hanadb" (accept key fingerprint of HANA DB VM when it prompts, by typing yes)